From Dr. Z - Carpal tunnel syndrome specialist

 The second step you should take is to verify you actually have carpal tunnel syndrome instead of another condition.
 You can test for carpal tunnel by seeing your doctor or clicking this link for a self-test.
 However, you should know that most general practice doctors do not know how to definitively test for carpal tunnel syndrome.
 But hand specialists do.

-Your third step in treating the condition is using the remedies below.
+Your third step in treating the condition is using the remedies listed below.
 When and how use use them will depend on how severe your symptoms are.
 Your regimen will depend on your symptoms being in the mild versus moderate or severe stage.
-Note that the carpal tunnel remedies will be similar for each stage, but the intensity of each regimen increases.
+Note that the carpal tunnel remedies will be similar for each stage, but the intensity of each regimen increases with the stage.

 If your symptoms are mild, there are 3 main carpal tunnel remedies you can use to successfully treat carpal tunnel syndrome.
-These are night 1) bracing, 2) rest, and 3) exercises.
-While not necessary, it's most effective to do all 3 simultaneously.
+While not necessary, it's most effective to do all 3 of these simultaneously.
+These are:

 Always wear a wrist brace when you sleep.
 Be sure your brace does not have a metal spine on the palm side of the brace.
 If it does, then bending your wrist backward while you sleep pushes the spine against your carpal tunnel.
 This is bad.
 It increases internal wrist pressure and makes matters worse.
 (In fact, you'll probably wake up with worse symptoms.)
 So just remove that spine from the brace or purchase one without it.
 A certified carpal tunnel wrist brace does not have such a spine, and is specially designed to treat this disorder.